-At March 31, 2010, we had cash of \$712.2 million, comprised of cash (approximately 37%) and cash equivalents (approximately 63%).
+At June 30, 2010, we had cash of \$683.9 million, comprised of cash (approximately 37%) and cash equivalents (approximately 63%).
 Our current portfolio consists of certificates of deposits and certain money market funds that are secured exclusively by U.S. government securities.
-The majority of our cash and cash equivalents are held with financial institutions each of which had at March 31, 2010 a Standard and Poor's rating of A-2 or above.
+The majority of our cash and cash equivalents are held with financial institutions each of which had at June 30, 2010 a Standard and Poor's rating of A-1 or above.

 We manage our capitalization levels and make adjustments, as available, for changes in economic conditions.
-At March 31, 2010, we had full access to a \$200.0 million credit facility, access to bank overdraft facilities, and we could sell up to \$250.0 million in A/R, on a committed basis, under an A/R sales program to provide short-term liquidity.
-As of March 2010, we have redeemed all of our Notes.
+At June 30, 2010, we had full access to a \$200.0 million credit facility, access to bank overdraft facilities, and we could sell up to \$250.0 million in A/R, on a committed basis, under an A/R sales program to provide short-term liquidity.